jirkapok/GasPlanner/doc/roadmap.md

 * Fix the duplicate load needed when accessing the page as pwa - Clear browser cache
 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, wan't fix
 * TTS is calculated from last user defined point, not from the deepest point
-* Main menu overlaps the tabs, when text is wrapped on two rows (and some other responsiveness glitches)

 ## Improvements / Features

-* Add documentation for gas properties and redundancies calculator
-* Allow user to compare multiple plans side by side
-  * I want compare consequences of emergency ascent
-  * I want to plan a dive and choose from two following plans or two independent plans
 * Fix PWA issues https://www.pwabuilder.com/
   * Add standalone app support for iPhone https://love2dev.com/pwa/add-to-homescreen/
   * Fix offline mode: